 Yakov smiled.
 "Rats in Moscow were even bigger than in New York, and twice as bold."
 He sighed, then put an envelope in Geoff's lap, labeled "Top Secret."
 Yakov added his own qualifier - "FOR REAL," and he meant it.
 "Geoff, YOUR government said that WE have a communicable health problem.
 The truth is that we ALL have a GLOBAL EPIDEMIC, God help us."

 Yakov never used the word "God," except when trying to go one-up on a Woody Allen one-liner.
 Geoff read the contents of the envelope, slowly and carefully.
-A photograph and some lab work.
-The data was within normal range, or too far off the scale to be anything except laboratory error, he thought.
+It contained a photograph and some lab work.
+Some of the data was within normal range.
+Most of it was too far off the scale to be anything except laboratory error, he thought.